 The E-Liquid Manufacturing Process

-So, as e-liquids only contain the four components mentioned above the manufacturing process must be a doddle, right?
+So, since e-liquids only contain the four components mentioned above, the manufacturing process must be straightforward, right?

-While it is true that there are producers of e-liquids out there who do follow a very simple approach to production, the liquids they make should be avoided as they take shortcuts on ingredients quality and manufacturing.
+While it is true that there are producers of e-liquids who do follow a very simple approach to production, these liquids should be avoided as they take shortcuts on ingredient quality and manufacturing.

-A correctly produced high-quality e-liquid will contain pharmaceutical grade Propylene Glycol (PG), Vegetable Glycerine (VG) and Nicotine.
-It will also use food grade and established flavourings which will have been appropriately checked to ensure no components are harmful when inhaled.
+A correctly produced high-quality e-liquid will contain pharmaceutical-grade Propylene Glycol (PG), Vegetable Glycerine (VG) and Nicotine.
+It will also use food grade and established flavourings, which will be appropriately checked to ensure no inhaled components are harmful.

-It is also crucial that not only are the ingredients of the right quality but so are the manufacturing procedures used.
-E-Liquids should be made in sterile conditions to strict quality control procedures by qualified professionals.
-Importantly every batch of vape produced should be thoroughly analysed after it has been produced.
+It is also crucial that the right ingredients and manufacturing procedures are used.
+E-liquids should be made in sterile conditions under strict quality control procedures by qualified professionals.
+Importantly, every batch of vape should be thoroughly analysed after it has been produced.

 A Beginners Guide to Vaping – What is an E-Liquid

 An e-Liquid is the most common name for the liquid that is used in conjunction with e-Cigarettes.
-All e-Cigarettes use e-Liquids to create the vapour which is inhaled by the user.
-The vapour is produced by the e-Cigarette heating the liquid.
-Other names used to describe e-liquid are e-juice, vape liquid; (derived from Vapour) and Smoke Juice.
+All e-cigarettes use e-liquids to create the vapour which is inhaled by the user.
+The vapour is produced by the e-cigarette heating the liquid.
+Other names that describe e-liquid are e-juice, vape liquid; (derived from Vapour) and Smoke Juice.

 E-liquid Contents